1994 Pontiac Grand Am SE Quad 4 from North America

 Wipers would sometimes freeze in cold weather.
 (Very dangerous on white-out mountain highways where I lived at the time)

 Despite all of its quirks, I loved this car.
 Once I learned how to manage it, it was a very, very good car.
 I used to drive it from Pittsburgh to Morgantown nearly weekly with no problems at all.
 Handled decently, fuel consumption was not exceptional either way.

 Would you buy another car from this manufacturer?
 Yes

-Review Date: 26th June, 2007
+Review Date: 24th August, 2007